rossmacarthur/advent/README.md

   use advent::prelude::*;
   ```

-They can be enabled like this
+They can be enabled in your Cargo manifest like this:

 ```toml
 [dependencies]